-The TX BoS CoC's CE process follows the HMIS Data Standards outlined by HUD.19 Participating Agencies must follow the data standards outlined in the forthcoming TX BoS CoC CE Data Guide.
+The TX BoS CoC's CE process follows the HMIS Data Standards outlined by HUD.
+For more information on the HMIS Data Standards, contact the Systems Change team at ce@thn.org.

 Timeliness Requirements

 Entry Points, except for VSP Entry Points, are required to have HMIS.
 For VSP Entry Points, the agency designated for entering information into HMIS for them is required to have HMIS.
 Every effort must be made to complete CE enrollments in real time, as it is happening and directly into HMIS or a comparable database.
 If information cannot be entered in real time and directly into HMIS or a comparable database, it must be entered within 24 business hours.